 Chinese cooking requires a good metal spatula.
 For most stir-fries you can use any run-of-the-mill implement you have lying around (made out of wood or metal), but for things like fried rice, glutinous rice cakes, or anything you’re making in large amounts that might stick to your wok, it’s handy to have a sturdy metal spatula that really scrapes up the tasty bits on the bottom of the pan and can handle large amounts of food with one flick of your wrist.
 There is a good traditional spatula and hoak set on Amazon that I think is quite authentic.
 The 14 inch length is a good size for home use and the ones pictured below are 14″ Stainless Hand-tooled Wok Chuan & Hoak (Spatula & Ladle) Set.

-It’s a bit expensive online so you may want to check your local Asian store where you can check the price and the look and feel in person.
+It’s a bit expensive online so you may want to check your local Asian store where you can check the price and the look and feel for this and many other Chinese cooking tools in person.
 Prices and availability vary in local stores so Amazon may still be the right way to go if you are like us and love to have things just show up on your doorstep!
 We found only the metal spatula but no hoak at one of the local stores in NJ.

 These strainers are essential during deep frying to remove fine food bits and particles which may burn and spoil your oil.
 They also help decant the oil after frying for reuse.